 You can also substitute a zero-calorie sweetener, like powdered Swerve, to sweeten this frosting recipe.

 Let the cupcakes cool completely before topping with a quick swirl of frosting.
 Since the icing contains dairy products, frosted cupcakes should be stored in the fridge.

-Can I freeze these mini gluten-free carrot cake cupcakes?
+Can I freeze these mini carrot cake cupcakes?

 Yes!
 They freeze well, but it's best to freeze them without frosting.
 Stored in an airtight container, they should last for 4 to 6 months.
 Freeze the maple cream cheese frosting separately.

 You might also like these Paleo Carrot Cake Cupcakes with Coconut Butter Frosting or my Crowd-Pleaser Paleo Carrot Cake.

 Perfect for Spring . . . or any time of year!

 Mini Gluten-Free Carrot Cake Cupcakes with Cream Cheese Frosting